specta-rs/tauri2/TAURI_PROPOSAL.md

 ### Move Specta function related code into Tauri Specta

-We could move the macro and traits related to functions from Specta to within Tauri Specta.
+We could copy all of the macro and traits related to functions from Specta to within Tauri Specta.
 This would make the Tauri Specta significantly harder to maintain.

-Right now it's basically just a wrapper for integrating Specta into Tauri with less boilerplate.
+Right now Tauri Specta leaves all the heavy lifting to Specta and just exists to remove the boilerplate.